kupertdev/GraphAI-Inst/README.md

 # GAI Syntax for Graph Creation

-GAI (Graph AI) is a language designed for creating graphs with neural networks.
+GAI (Graph AI) is a instructions designed for creating graphs with neural networks.
 It allows you to easily generate and visualize graphs with simple commands to create boxes and arrows between them.

 ## Syntax